Fire Starting Kit List of Essentials and More

-I keep a fire starter kit in a Ziploc bag for each of my various packs (hiking, any outdoor excursion), 72 hour survival kit, and other emergency kits that I may have:
+I keep a fire starter kit in a Ziploc bag for each of my various packs used while hiking, or most any outdoor excursion.
+I also keep a fire starter kit in my truck, my ATV, and my snowmobile.
+It’s a good idea to have one for a 72 hour survival kit, and other emergency kits that you may have:

 - 72-hour kit (generic)

-- packed while hunting / fishing / outdoors
+- Pack while hunting / fishing / outdoors

 - EDC, everyday carry (at least a lighter)

-The ability to make fire is one of the essentials of survival.
+The ability to make fire.
+It’s a survival essential.
 And having more than one way to start a fire is very good preparedness.
-It’s suggested that you have the ability to make a fire within 5 minutes.
+I’ve heard it suggest to be able to make a fire within 5 minutes.

 Have More Than One Way To Start A Fire